 Solution 3: Use English terms in your UTM parameters

 If your browser or your Google account is set to a language other than English, the channel groups will also be translated from English.
 Inside Google Analytics, you will probably see Dutch channel groups such as partners, organic traffic or referrals.
-Then it also seems natural that you can use those Dutch terms in your UTM parameters.
+It then also seems natural that you can use those Dutch terms in your UTM parameters.
 But so unfortunately that does not work well at the moment.

 For example, when you add utm_medium=partners to a URL, traffic through this URL will not be able to be assigned.
 Google uses default translations in Analytics, but you cannot use this translation of the channel group Affiliates itself in your UTMs, so always use the English terms from the list of GA4 channel groups.